F5SolutionsEngineering/Self-Service-Catalog-Collection/README.md

 ## Contribution Guidelines
 Please feel free to add functionality to this collection for your customer's use case.
-If you'd like assistance, contact the repo maintainers or create an issue here.
+If you'd like assistance, contact the repo maintainers or create an issue.

 Contributions should be made through pull requests which should then be approved by one or more maintainers.
 <MORE>